WalletConnect/walletconnect-docs/docs/web3modal/configuration.md

 ### mobileWallets (optional)

 When `projectId` is not provided, you can define an array of custom mobile wallets.
 Note: you will also need to add appropriate wallet images in `walletImages`.
-Defaults to `undefined`
+Native link represents deeplinking url like `rainbow://` and Universal link represent webpage link that can redirect to the app or fallback page.
+Defaults to `undefined`.

 ```ts
 mobileWallets: [